WillisMorgan/Ansible-Linux/README.md

+🖥️ 🖱️
-# Ansible-Linux
+# Ansible-RHEL Playbooks
-Ansible playbooks created by me overtime for Linux et al,
+### Ansible playbooks created by me overtime for server and configuration management.
+Please feel free to correct any mistakes you find and commit your changes ###